User-defined Functions in C#: Full Explanation

 }

-User-defined functions provide a powerful mechanism to structure and organize your code into reusable blocks.
+User-defined functions in C# provide a powerful mechanism to structure and organize your code into reusable blocks.
 They promote code modularity, reduce redundancy, and enhance the maintainability of your C# programs.
 By defining and utilizing functions effectively, you can write cleaner and more efficient code.